blockchyp/blockchyp-php/README.md

 * **API Credential Types:** Partner
 * **Required Role:** Partner API Access

-This API allows partners to pull down the low level data used to compute a partner commission for a specific merchant statuement.
+This API allows partners to pull down the low level data used to compute a partner commission for a specific merchant statement.

+The `statementId` is required and must be the id of a valid merchant invoice of type `statement`.